Trung28899/React-Hooks/README.txt

 g.
 Refs and useRef():
 used to get the realtime value of changing input box

+h. useReducer() Hooks:
+- useReducer() a hook to manage app state. useReducer() provide more centralize and neater code to manage your data rather than useState() > should be more preferable
+- useReducer() will return a state object and a dispatch function
+- React will re-render the component whenever your reducer returns new state

 3. Guide on how to use this module:

 VER 1: useState() to set, get and update